debuxed/umac/README.md

 These configuration changes should not cause issues with other uses of Tor; however, I would personally recommend leaving cookie authentication disabled when SUMAC is not in use.

 5. A decent understanding of Tor (a.k.a. not spamming issues "why is it not a stable 1 check per second?!? wtf?!?")

+### License

+SUMAC - Skype Username Mass Availability Checker Copyright (C) 2015  Dylan Hart (twitter.com/dhxrt)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of this license is provided in the SUMAC GitHub repository, in the root directory, under the filename "LICENSE".